shoui520/shoui520.github.io/docs/resources.md

 - [asbplayer Chrome Extension](https://github.com/killergerbah/asbplayer/releases) - Chrome extension that allows you to drag and drop subtitle files (See [Subtitles](#subtitles)) on a video you are streaming.
 It works with zoro.to, and it may work with other sites.
 - [Itazuraneko Anime Library](https://itazuraneko.neocities.org/library/satuei/anime.html) - collection of anime.
 - [Animelon](https://animelon.com/) - stream anime with Japanese subtitles.
 - **[※ AnimeCards - Subtitles](https://animecards.site/subtitles/)** - Goes over how to get Japanese subtitles and how to sync them for the video.
+- [Cute Anime](https://cuteanime.moe/anime) - Watch some moe anime with Japanese subtitles.
 - [Crunchyroll](https://www.crunchyroll.com) - it's free but with ads.
 You can turn off subtitles.
 ### Movies & TV Shows (J-drama)
 - [Google Drive folder full of J-Drama](https://drive.google.com/drive/folders/0B4SicD-zZ_Z1SWtNWjlfMmJtRFE?resourcekey=0-Mb-d6oqmNscdL_zO16m4Uw) - (password for .zip/.rar archives: `bagikuy`)
 - [Bagikuy](https://bagikuy.com/) - j-drama download links.